USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 -   A Release Note written by the developer which describes the motivation, algorithm and impacts of the contribution is required to ensure proper documentation of CMAQ.
 -   If the contribution is a new feature, developers are encouraged to publish its use in a peer-reviewed journal before submitting it to the CMAQ Public Repository.

-CMAQ Documentation Resources:
+*CMAQ Documentation Resources:*
-Documentation for CMAQv5.2 is available at https://github.com/USEPA/CMAQ/tree/5.2/DOCS.
+Documentation for CMAQv5.2.1 is available at https://github.com/USEPA/CMAQ/tree/5.2.1/DOCS.
 Materials include:
 -   an Operational Guidance Document which describes code structure and regular operation of the model.
 -   several Release Notes describing code improvements relevant for this model release.
 -   several Tutorials that give specific instructions for common tasks like running CMAQ or adding chemical tracers.